roaming97/r97tris/README.md

 If you are on Windows, be sure to include `bass.dll` and `SDL2.dll` alongside the game's executable.

 TODO: For now the script will compile an EXE for Windows.
-I should probably write a Makefile later to compile to different targets.
+Multitarget Makefile is still pending.